-The College has been able to continue to move forward with facilities maintenance and upkeep and improvement as a result of stable student enrollment.
-We are also continuing moving forward with steps to build the Health/Science building that will also increase the number of classrooms.
+The College has been able to continue to implement its programs and services, including providing necessary facilities maintenance and improvement initiatives despite challenges to our student enrollment.
+We continue moving forward with steps to build the two-story Science building to support the Health/Science program that will also result in the increased number of classrooms.

 As always, I am grateful to the Board of Trustees who governs us, the students who study at PCC and especially the Olbiil Era Kelulau (Palau National Congress) for providing the College with much needed financial support every year.
-I am proud of and thankful for all those who work with dedication to make Palau Community College a learning place for all Palauans and citizens from our neighboring countries.
+I continue to be proud of and thankful for all those who work with dedication to make Palau Community College a learning place for all Palauans and citizens from our neighboring countries.